Offshore Energy Thematic Methods

 3.3.1 Seabed occupation

-Cable corridors -- Export cables connecting offshore installations to onshore grids require seabed rights-of-way.
-UNCLOS Article 79 establishes that all States are entitled to lay submarine cables on the continental shelf, subject to coastal State jurisdiction over cables connected to installations[14].
-Cable landfall points and onshore substation accounting are addressed in TG-6.11 Coastal Infrastructure.
+Cable corridors—Export cables require seabed rights-of-way.
+UNCLOS Article 79 establishes that all States are entitled to lay submarine cables on the continental shelf, subject to coastal State jurisdiction over cables connected to installations[15].
+Cable landfall and onshore substation accounting are addressed in TG-6.11 Coastal Infrastructure.

 3.3.2 Exclusion and safety zones

-UNCLOS Article 60 permits coastal States to establish safety zones around artificial islands, installations, and structures extending up to 500 metres from each point of the outer edge[15].
-These zones effectively exclude other marine uses including commercial fishing, navigation (for larger vessels), anchoring, and other seabed development.
+UNCLOS Article 60 permits coastal States to establish safety zones extending up to 500 metres from each point of the outer edge of offshore installations[16].
+These zones effectively exclude commercial fishing, navigation, anchoring, and other seabed development.

-In practice, the effective exclusion area often extends beyond the statutory safety zone due to navigation risk avoidance behaviour by vessel operators.
-Spatial accounts should therefore record both the statutory exclusion area (defined by regulatory designation) and the effective exclusion area (observed through AIS vessel tracking data showing actual avoidance patterns).
-The effective exclusion area provides a more accurate picture of the spatial impact of offshore energy developments on other ocean uses.
+Spatial accounts should record both the statutory exclusion area (defined by regulatory designation) and the effective exclusion area (observed through AIS vessel tracking data showing actual avoidance patterns).
 For guidance on using AIS and satellite data to delineate effective exclusion zones, see TG-4.1 Remote Sensing Data.

 3.3.3 Integration with marine spatial planning

-Offshore energy spatial data should be compiled in formats compatible with marine spatial planning systems, typically as georeferenced polygon layers showing lease/licence boundaries, infrastructure locations, cable routes, safety/exclusion zones, and planned development areas.
-Data format recommendations should be consistent with those established in TG-1.2 Marine Spatial Planning.
+Offshore energy spatial data should be compiled as georeferenced polygon layers showing lease/licence boundaries, infrastructure locations, cable routes, safety/exclusion zones, and planned development areas, consistent with formats in TG-1.2 Marine Spatial Planning.

-This section provides methods for recording the environmental impacts of offshore energy in formats suitable for incorporation into ecosystem condition accounts.
-The quantitative treatment links physical impact measurements to the condition variables defined in SEEA Ecosystem Accounting, enabling cumulative impacts to flow through to ecosystem condition assessments.
-For general methodology on ecosystem condition accounting, see TG-3.1 Asset Accounts.
+The quantitative treatment below links physical impact measurements to the condition variables defined in SEEA Ecosystem Accounting, enabling cumulative impacts to flow through to ecosystem condition assessments.
+For general ecosystem condition accounting methodology, see TG-3.1 Asset Accounts.

 Impact Type Oil & Gas Offshore Wind Tidal/Wave